 Unfortunately, this means I have only a short time to cherish the fresh ingredients before they are done for the year.

 Therefore, I decided this evening to use up a few precious last fresh tomatoes on a fresh marinara sauce.
 This marinara is a lighter sauce, perfect for a summer evening.
 Of course, I enjoyed it inside…in the air conditioning!

 SAVORY GARDEN MARINARA AND PASTA:

 - Blanche tomatoes for one minute.
-Submerge in ice bath.
-Remove skins and scoop out excessive seeds.
+Then submerge in ice bath.
+Lastly, remove skins and scoop out excessive seeds.

 - Add the tomatoes to the sauce pan with the garlic and olive oil.

 - Add the remaining spices and herbs – let this cook for 30 minutes with the lid half off to allow condensation to evaporate.